-Each unit of work has a knowledge organiser which contains all the facts we want our pupils to know.
+Each topic has a knowledge organiser which contains all the facts we want our pupils to know about a unit of work.

 Medium Term Plans

 Our medium term subject plans include up to 6 well thought out lessons allowing for depth of understanding.